Litter: Fines

 Some countries and local authorities have introduced legislation to address the problem.

 Actions resulting in fines can include on-the-spot fines for individuals administered by authorised officers in public or on public transport or littering from a vehicle, in which the vehicle owner is fined – reported by either responsible officer or third party, sometimes online.

-Specific legislation exists in the following countries:
+Specific legislation exists in the following jurisdictions: